Roger Federer Knew The Play Was The Thing

 Given that his participation was in question days before the event, Federer surpassed expectations, slower to the ball but still cracking with his usual timing.
 He put a ball through a hole in the net, inventive even in error.
 He had a match point on his serve and failed to convert, triggering an all-too-familiar pang.
 His goodbyes to tennis were tearful and suffused in the glow of peers and admirers.
 “I didn’t want it to feel lonely out there,” Federer said later, and he had some company in tears: a blubbering Rafa, rivalry sublimated into the sport’s best friendship.

-My favorite memory of Federer will be before all the tears, when both he and Nadal were staging dramatic returns of competition.
-In the fifth set of their 2017 Australian Open final, Roger’s friend had gone up a break to lead 3-1.
-I’d stayed up all night watching with some sleepy neutrals and a Nadal-acolyte friend.
+My favorite memory of Federer will be before all the tears, when both he and Nadal were staging dramatic returns to competition.
+In the fifth set of their 2017 Australian Open final, Roger's friend had gone up a break to lead 3-1.
+I'd stayed up all night watching with some sleepy neutrals and a Nadal-acolyte friend.
 Over the 3:38 epic, the room grew quieter, the sofa distance between us longer.
 Somehow Federer began to bend the match in his favor.
 Winning this 26-shot rally detonated any foregone conclusions.

 So much conventional wisdom dissolved here: that major titles couldn’t be won at age 36 coming off a surgery layoff, that Federer couldn't still eke one out over his rival, that his one-handed backhand couldn’t bear the brutal weight of Nadal’s topspin.
 He took five straight games and the trophy.
 I have never been more awake at such an hour, and as I stepped onto the sidewalk, replete with dog crap and rats in retreat, I found myself in a serene mist, sound but sore, as if my own muscles had done something tougher than adjust the volume during commercial breaks or fish ice cubes out of the freezer, as if I'd had to focus on anything more than the careful calibration of caffeine and BAC.
 Through Federer it was possible to close the gap between sweat-free, daydreamed fantasy and hard-won, racquet-swung reality.
 A lifetime of playful tinkering in the lab can earn a man a career of pure liberated tennis.
 It was as true that night as it has been for these 24 years.
 “I told myself to play free,” Federer said after that victory.
 “Be free in your head, be free in your shots, go for it.
 The brave will be rewarded here.”
 And he was.